-Make it 23.5 feet long so that overall it is 200 sqft.
-200sqft is King County max sqft without permit (not that this matters given that it is on wheels).
+I recommend making it 23.5 feet long so that overall it is 200 sqft.
+200sqft is King County WA max sqft without permit (not that this really matters given that it is on wheels).
 Keeping below 200 sqft may make it easier in case of neighbor disputes.
 More important is that this is a sensible length to make it towable.

 Use a 26' long trailer to allow an extra 3'+ box at the front for outside services and a 1' rear stoop lip.

-Trailer axis must be rated to take the weight.
-Weight will be something like 12,000 pounds so use a 24' or 26' trailer with twin axils to give 14,000 pound rating.
+Trailer axles must be rated to take the weight.
+The weight will be something like 10,000 pounds so use a 26' trailer with twin axles to give 14,000 pound rating.

-This relates to the rules you follow when designing and building your Tiny House.
+This relates to the rules you should follow when designing and building your Tiny House.
 Convincing your local zoning and building authority that you have built it right can affect whether they let you live in it.
-As you do not need a building permit for something on wheels they will not actually come and inspect it so it can be difficult to convince they that you have followed building code.
+As you do not need a building permit for something on wheels they will not actually come and inspect it. so it can be difficult to convince them that you have followed building code.
 I recommend taking lots of pictures during the construction so you have something to show them.
-Even if you never plan to tell anyone about your Tiny House I recommend that you follow building code because that makes the house safer.
+Even if you never plan to tell anyone about your Tiny House, I recommend that you follow building code because that makes the house safer.

 IRC 2018 Tiny House Appendix V

 International Building Code has been around for a long time and is typically what applies when building a regular large house.
 The problem is that some of the code is not practical to do for a Tiny House.
 The good news is that in the 2018 version of IRC (thanks to lots of good work done by members of the Tiny House community) they have introduced an appendix modifier for Tiny Houses.
 If your house is less than 400sqft then you get to use the more relaxed rules.